 Synopsis of presentation: Lyme disease is a major problem in the Northeastern United States.
 This Masters project focused on the prevalence of Borrelia bacteria in local tick populations from Otsego and Franklin Counties.
 Year- long sampling led to a few answers, some problems, and many more questions.
 This seminar will discuss how the project was designed, undertaken, and the identification of issues relating to the science, as well as the connection between the research and the policies.

-This seminar is hosted by the Biology Department and will take place 4 pm Friday March 7th in Science I room 313.
+This seminar is hosted by the Biology Department and will take place 4 pm Friday April 18th in Science I room 313.

 About this seminar series: This series is offered weekly to provide our student community with opportunities to learn about scientific research.
 Speakers may include our own department faculty or students, as well as biologists from elsewhere.
 All are welcome.

 The Oneonta Online Teaching Group will meet on Wednesday, April 16 at the Hunt Union Starbucks at 8 a.m.
 All SUNY Oneonta employees and their guests are welcome.
 The topic for conversation will be: How to Effectively Manage Workload Online.